rootwork/rootwork.org/hugo/content/blog/2009-09-03/index.md

-Communities at the margins of society have always had a more visceral understanding of their social networks, which are often the sites of social change planning and strategizing — consider the role of black churches in the US civil rights movement, or gay bars and bathhouses in the early Stonewall era of the gay rights movement.
-So I don’t want to suggest that this phenomenon of a community visualized is necessarily new for everyone, but I think it is new for many folks in the mainstream of society.
+Communities at the margins of society have always had a more visceral understanding of their social networks, which are often the sites of social change planning and strategizing -- consider the role of black churches in the US civil rights movement, or gay bars and bathhouses in the early Stonewall era of the gay rights movement.
+So I don't want to suggest that this phenomenon of a community visualized is necessarily new for everyone, but I think it is new for many folks in the mainstream of society.

-**The online “social web” — social networks and social media — allows people to organize their social connections**, not simply to put them in order, but to connect and collaborate with others.
+**The online "social web" -- social networks and social media -- allows people to organize their social connections**, not simply to put them in order, but to connect and collaborate with others.
 Evite invitations and Facebook events are clear examples of this, as is Wikipedia.

 **Increasingly, the social web is teaching everyday folks how to be community organizers.**

-It’s usually gurus, however, who get — or take — the credit for this transformation.
+It's usually gurus, however, who get -- or take -- the credit for this transformation.
 On the contrary, I see it as a much more grassroots bubbling-up of organizing skills.
 Everyone has the ability to organize and inspire others;
 the current tools are simply making those skills more visible.

 ### Fewer Leaders, More Leadership

-“Organizations and societies,” wrote Bruce Kokopeli and George Lakey, “_do need leadership_, but they _do not need leaders_.”[^1] They argued for a shared value of leadership, in which many individuals took responsibility for the direction of a group, but didn’t invest the institutional power in a single person to call the shots.
+"Organizations and societies," wrote Bruce Kokopeli and George Lakey, "_do need leadership_, but they _do not need leaders_."[^1] They argued for a shared value of leadership, in which many individuals took responsibility for the direction of a group, but didn't invest the institutional power in a single person to call the shots.
 A critical part of this feminist approach relies on cultivating leadership among more and more individuals.
 Everyone has a stake, and everyone has a say.